Diary of a CEO

 💬 Notable Quotes

-“What you're seeing in terms of chaotic decision-making far more chaotic decision-making is happening in the White House in the United States than it's happening in the government of Iran.”
+“"We're not weakening Iran.
+We have strengthened Iran and we can't stop their drone attacks.
+And what you're seeing is far more chaotic decision-making is happening in the White House than is happening in the government of Iran."”

 More from this guest